|AAMC MD-PhD Summer Undergraduate Research Programs||

-Supports graduate study for students with a commitment to a career in public service who are poised to be change agents in their careers.
+Supports graduate study for students with a commitment to a career in public service who are poised to be change agents in their careers and in the world.

 Provides one time award funding for undergraduate and graduate students who are pursuing studies in a variety of health-related fields.

-Awards given to undergraduate students in three categories: those with a demonstrated commitment to careers related to the environment; and Native American and Alaska Native students with a demonstrated commitment to careers related to tribal public policy or to Native health care.
+Awards given to undergraduate students in two categories: those with a demonstrated commitment to careers related to the environment; and Native American and Alaska Native students with a demonstrated commitment to careers related either to tribal public policy or to Native health care.

 |Fulbright UK Summer Institutes||

-Summer Institutes allow US undergraduate students to experience the UK in a unique setting on a three- to six-week summer academic and cultural program.
+Summer Institutes allow US undergraduate students to experience the UK in a unique setting on a three- to four-week summer academic and cultural program.

 Award Value: Round-trip airfare from US to UK, tuition and fees at host institution, accommodation and meals.

 |UK Summer Fulbright|